NBJIN/Project-2-/README.md

 - A game that is easy to play and just for fun.
 - A game that provides an appealing interactive user experience.
 - Different levels to be included in the game so that the player can test the different levels and is challenging.
-- Instruction that are easy to follow in order to play the game.
+- Instructions that are easy to follow in order to play the game.
 - Play a game that is responsive across a number of devices.
 <br>